CDL-Quantum/CohortProject_2022/Week1_MIS/README.md

 ![CDL 2022 Cohort Project](../CDL_logo.jpg)
 ## Project 1: MIS Optimization wth neutral atom arrays

-This project will guide you through a novel quantum computing architechture pursued by a number of quantum startups, which trap neutral ``Rydberg'' atoms in an arbitrary array with optical tweezers.
+This project will guide you through a novel quantum computing architechture pursued by a number of quantum startups, which trap neutral "Rydberg" atoms in an arbitrary array with optical tweezers.

 Open [INSTRUCTIONS.md](./INSTRUCTIONS.md) to begin learning about your project for this week!